LostAngles-/lostangles-.github.io/_posts/random/2014-09-11-command-line-interface.markdown

 ## First Steps

-To ease you in gently, lets find out a couple of things.
+To ease you in gently, lets find something about ourselves

 	who am i